jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 _Do you distribute through buying groups?
 If so make sure to check out the E2E requirements for buying groups below._

-#### 3\) My hub distributes through buying groups, what E2Es will the buying group need with my hub, and my producers?
+#### 3\) My farmers market distributes through buying groups, what E2Es will the buying group need with my farmers market, and my producers?

 For a hub to designate a buying group as a distributor in an order cycle, they must have P-OC from that buying group enterprise.

-* If the user who owns the hub also owns the buying group, P-OC will automatically be granted to the hub.
+* If the user who owns the farmers market also owns the buying group, P-OC will automatically be granted to the hub.
-* If the hub and buying group are owned by different users, the buying group owner will need to grant P-OC to the hub, so that they can act as a distributor.
+* If the hub and buying group are owned by different users, the buying group owner will need to grant P-OC to the farmers market, so that they can act as a distributor.

 Further, buying groups must have P-OC from all producers, of any products that will be distributed through the buying group.